Add, remove & assign phone numbers on demand

 Remote work and working from home have become normalised and by now, we have the data to analyse how businesses and workers are faring on that front.
 The data points to increased productivity that has come at the cost of work-life balance.

-A Stanford study found that productivity went up by 13% when employees were working from home.
-Prodoscore found out that the increase in productivity is at a whopping 47%.
-This is understandable as working from home means there’s no commute, fewer unnecessary meetings and generally fewer distractions that you usually get in offices.
+A Stanford study found that productivity went up by 13 per cent when employees were working from home.
+Prodoscore found out that the increase in productivity is at a whopping 47 per cent.
+This is understandable as working from home means there’s no commute, fewer unnecessary meetings and generally fewer distractions than you usually get in offices.